integrativemodeling/spb/scripts/README.md

 ## 5. Compute density maps
 In this step, localization probability density maps are created for desired clusters.
 Note that some proteins such as Cnm67, Cmd1 and Spc110 are represented by a single density map each, while others like Spc42 and Spc29 have multiple domains that are represented in different density maps.

-In the parent directory of `CLUSTER`, create another directory called `MAKE_DENSITY_PERBEAD` (say), make it the current working directory.
+In the parent directory of `CLUSTER`, create another directory called `MAKE_DENSITY_PERBEAD`, and make it the current working directory.

    - **Inputs:** The inputs that need to be in this directory include:
         - Shared inputs (`inputs/shared_inputs`)